wezong/collegeapp/README.md

 ## Example inputs and prompts

 ## Project Proposal
-**Due October 26, 11:59pm**

-300-1000 words total across all of the sections below

 ### Description of Problem/Opportunity
 The process of selecting a university is an important decision in a student's life, with long-lasting implications on their personal and professional development.
 Current matching systems online primarily focus on objective criteria like GPA, test scores, and intended major.
 However, these systems often overlook subjective yet crucial aspects of a university experience, such as campus culture, social environment, and personal growth opportunities.
 As a result, students might end up in institutions that do not align with their personality, preferences, and values, potentially leading to dissatisfaction and underperformance.
 Even here at Vanderbilt, students have discussed about regretting their decision commiting to Vanderbilt or are generally unsatisfied with their experience at Vanderbilt.